ChiomaDibor/TCP-IP/README.md

 <br>

-3. Viewing ASCII Data in Packets
+III.
+Viewing ASCII Data in Packets

 Getting the metadata from the packets is nice.
 Using this command, we can get the full ASCII decode of the packet and the payload of the packet: